Peter-SB/Go-Chat-App/README.md

 As part of this I really enjoyed learning more about session and csrf tokens, and implementing them myself from scratch.
 While JWT and OAuth are more modern standards, session tokens are still used a lot and learning about the security vulnerabilities introduced by those and how csrf tokens are secure against that was very interesting.

-**Explination:**
+**Explanation:**

 The core idea is that a session token is a way of identifying a user for a given period.
 This token is given to the user as a cookie when they log in and can be used to identify themselves when they make a request (such as connecting to the chat web socket or accessing their profile). benefits?

 However this can introduce a vulnerability called CSRF (cross sight request forgery).
 Because cookies are automatically sent with requests, a malicious website could redirect an unexpecting user to make a request without the users knowing.

 CSRF tokens protect against this by verifying the origin of the request.
-By sending a user a crsf token when they login, also as a cookie, cross-origin site polliciy only allowed authorised pages to access the crsf token and attach it as a customer header.
+By sending a user a crsf token when they login, also as a cookie, cross-origin site policy only allowed authorised pages to access the crsf token and attach it as a customer header.

+CSRF tokens are not needed everywhere though.
+The users with session token cookies already are automatically connected to the websocket.
+The browser needs to know the username to connect however and so the session-check endpoint allows the browser to check the session token validity and get the username.
+This endpoint however wont bother checking the CSRF token however since its a GET endpoint and not performing any actions on behalf of the user.
+Generally CSRF tokens are only needed for state-changing operations.

 **Downsides:**

-- highly distributed systems can put a strain on reading session tokens from db.
+- highly distributed systems can put a strain on reading session tokens from databases if a database read is needed to check tokens for every action.
-- Improper token handling (e.g., storing session tokens insecurely) can lead to vulnerabilities.
+- Improper token handling (e.g. storing session tokens wrong) can cause vulnerabilities.

 ### Dependency Injection: